rasbot/9_to_5_Smash_It_AI/README.md

 * For later (not the simplified version), the velocity of the targets in both `x` and `z` where `y` is the vertical direction.

+The actions that the agent can take during training, which it will take to try to get rewards, are:

+* Trigger the punch attack.

+* Rotate the agent about the `y` direction in a + or - direction.

+No actual values are given to the agent, it will try different values for each action and figure out which values will increase the policy reward.

 Training 9 agents in parallel was done for about 6 hours:

 <p align="center">